 When it comes to online security, public networks are the most accessible approach points for hackers.
 While it is undoubtedly useful, the inherent lack of security makes it highly susceptible to data theft as well.

-If you are connected to a public network, you are making it easy for others to intercept your data.
+If you are connected to a public network, you make it easy for others to intercept your data.
 It is always recommended to avoid public networks altogether.

 If you find no other alternative, use a VPN (Virtual Private Network) to safeguard your data.
 A VPN will offer an encrypted connection and will act as a buffer to your IP address.
 It will help you hide your data, even on a public network.